rk1998/PVI/README.md

 # FUTURE WORK
 - Integrate e-receipt parsing with the app to populate the inventory
 - Implement subtracting from inventory when you check off meals from your meal plan
-- Implement “Reports” features which tracks user’s nutritional intake and purchase history
+- Implement “Reports” feature which tracks user’s nutritional intake and purchase history